-Especially during these turbulent times, the sentiment, priorities and needs of the customer continue to shift.
+The sentiment, priorities, and needs of your customers shift over time.
 So, how do your sellers know what customers really want today?

-So, what are buyers doing?
-Keep track of website activity with a sales dashboard.
-Understand which landing pages are getting more activity, and pull topics and arguments from these pages to help your sales team sell more effectively with their sales scripts and email templates.
+Well, they can keep track of website activity with a sales dashboard.
+Understand which landing pages are getting more interaction, and pull topics and arguments from these pages to help your sales team sell more effectively with their sales scripts and email templates.

-Also, encourage your team to discuss buyer responses to different tactics or messages.
-In your daily stand-up meeting with the sales team, have one member of the team talk about a call they had the previous day, whether good or bad, and generate discussion around buyer responses and sales objections.
+Encourage your team to discuss buyer responses to different tactics or messages.
+In your daily stand-up meeting, have one member of the team talk about a call they had the previous day, and generate discussion around buyer responses and sales objections.

 This can help you as a manager see where your scripts and templates may need to be adjusted and will help the rest of the sales team have their prospects’ current needs in mind as they sell.

 Leverage Lead-Scoring Dashboards Show Who to Prioritize